What is a value stock

 While value stocks might not have the same kind of growth potential as growth companies, they can still give consistent returns over time.
 However, investing in value stocks carries its own set of risks, and not all inexpensive businesses will perform as predicted.
 Changes in market circumstances and the economy can have an impact on the performance of value stocks, just like any other investment.

-How to spot value stocks
+How to identify a value stock?

 Importance of valuation of stocks